pattonsgirl/Spring2020-CEG2170/Labs/Lab06/README.md

 to prove understanding.

 ## Part 1 - Get an Array:
 Write a program that requests 5 integers from the user and stores them in an array.
+You
+may do this with either a for loop OR by using sscanf to store formatted input in each
+spot in the array.

 ## Part 2 - Find the Mean:
 Add a function to the program, called `get_mean` that determines the *mean*, which is the average of